 Brightness

 Fancy a midday movie marathon?
-Our light meter tells you which projectors are bright enough for you to use whatever the time of day.
+Our light meter tells you which projectors are bright enough for you to use at any time of day.

 We also test...

-How easy the projector is to set up, as well as the availability of apps and the quality of the on-screen menus.
+How easy the projector is to set up, the availability of apps and the quality of on-screen menus.

 Only logged-in Which? members can view the home projector test results below.